Wednesday, December 27, 2017

 Tuesday, December 26, 2017

 Lady Bird is directed by Greta Gerwig and stars Saoirse Ronan, Laurie Metcalf, Tracy Letts, Lucas Hedges, Timothee Chalamet, Beanie Feldstein, Stephen McKinley Henderson, and Lois Smith.
 The plot of the movie is in the early 2000s, an artistically-inclined seventeen-year-old comes of age in Sacramento, California.
 This was another movie that was getting awards buzz.
 Like most films that get awards buzz, I found this movie boring and hard to get through.
 I thought the main character Lady Bird was extremely unlikable.
 She came off as a spoiled brat it made the movie difficult to sit through.
 I do think that the actress Saoirse Ronan did a great job in the role.
 The other characters didn't bother me, but I am not going to remember any of them in a day or two.
 The rest of the cast did a fine job, but no one stands out as being the best.
-The movie is very slow paced as well.
+The movie is very slow-paced as well.
 Usually, with films that are getting awards buzz, I can see why even if I don't like the movie, but I can't with this one.
 1 out of 5 stars for Lady Bird.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not
+I hope you enjoyed my review.

 Saturday, December 23, 2017

 The Greatest Showman is directed by Michael Gracey and stars Hugh Jackman, Zac Efron, Michelle Williams, Rebecca Ferguson, and Zendaya.
 Inspired by the imagination of P. T. Barnum, The Greatest Showman is an original musical that celebrates the birth of show business and tells of a visionary who rose from nothing to create a spectacle that became a worldwide sensation.
 This was a film that I was really looking forward to.
 I loved this movie.
 The lead actors are fantastic.
 Hugh Jackman is wonderful as always he just lights up the screen when he shows up.
 Michelle Williams is fantastic as his wife.
 I used to think Zac Efron was a terrible actor.
 He has grown a lot and he is great.
 One of my favorite scenes is when Hugh Jackman and Zac Efron are singing and dancing in this bar.
 Zendaya is fantastic in the movie.
 I loved her part in Spider-man: Homecoming and I loved her part in this also her career is off to a great start and I am excited to see what she does next.
 Every musical scene in this movie fantastic.
 I love this soundtrack.
 In my opinion, it is the best soundtrack of the year and will be listening to it many times.
 This film looks beautiful and reminds me why I have great respect for film.
 5 out of 5 stars for The Greatest Showman.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Friday, December 22, 2017

 Call Me By Your Name is directed by Luca Guadagnino and stars Armie Hammer, Timothee Chalamet, Michael Stuhlbarg, Amira Casar, Esther Garrel, and Victoire Du Bois.
 The plot of the movie is in Northern Italy in 1983, seventeen-year-old Elio begins a relationship with visiting Oliver, his father's research assistant, with whom he bonds over his emerging sexuality, their Jewish heritage, and the beguiling Italian landscape.
 This film has been at many film festivals it is being nominated for a lot of awards and I can see why, but this movie bored the hell out of me.
 The film looks very good Italy looks beautiful.
 I think the two lead actors do a wonderful job.
 This film is so fucking slow I almost fell out of my chair from boredom.
 I didn't care about any of these characters.
 I didn't care about the relationship between Elio and Oliver.
-I can see why this is getting awards buzz, but it just wasn't for me.
-1 out of 5 stars for Call Me By Your Name.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I can see why this is getting awards buzz, but it just wasn't for me.1 out of 5 stars for Call Me By Your Name.
+I hope you enjoyed my review.

 Friday, December 15, 2017